-19220 Research Project (4 credit hours):
+19220 Research Project (Practicum) (4 credit hours):

 This is a six credit hours project offered to sixth-year students.
 The aim of this course is to introduce students to the field of medical research; the subjects dealing with public health issues are particularly encouraged.
 The students can choose also a pure scientific clinical or basic medical science subject.
 Projects that regroup 2-3 students are also encouraged.
 In order to obtain a high quality researches, students can start in the fifth year working with their researches, after choosing their own project research or choosing a subject from a proposed list by the department of Medicine and society at the beginning of the fifth year.
 The Best researches are proposed for publication in local or international journals.
 Each student (or more) has a supervisor or more who helps him in the general disciplines and outlines of the research, the university offers the laboratories, financial support, and technical and statistical analysis facilities to improve the outcome of the researches.
-At the end of this course, students should submit their researches should be presented in front of the evaluation committee who takes the final decision of approving the researches for publication.
+At the end of this course, students should submit their researches to the research committee in the school of medicine and in order to approve them and the researches should be presented in front of the evaluation committee who takes the final decision of approving the researches for publication.
 Students can't graduate without fulfilling all the requirements of the research project.